Type 45 destroyer: Operational history

 On Wednesday 24 April 2024, HMS Diamond used a single Sea Viper (Aster) missile to shoot down a ballistic missile which had been launched from Houthi-controlled areas of Yemen and which according to American sources was likely targeting a US container ship.
-It was the first time since the Gulf War of 1991 that the Royal Navy had intercepted any kind of missile in combat, when HMS Gloucester shot down an Iraqi Silkworm cruise missile.
+It was the first time since the Gulf War of 1991 that the Royal Navy had intercepted any kind of missile in combat, when shot down an Iraqi Silkworm cruise missile.
 It is also the first time that the Royal Navy's Sea Viper system has shot down a ballistic missile in combat.